Reduce Airplane Contrails

 Does it work?

 The injection of large amounts of reflective aerosol particles into the stratosphere does have a cooling effect on the planet.
-Following the 1991 eruption of Mount Pinatubo, which injected 20 million tons of sulfur dioxide into the stratosphere, average global temperatures were about 0.5°C lower for more than a year.
+Following the 1991 eruption of Mount Pinatubo, which injected 20 Mt of sulfur dioxide into the stratosphere, average global temperatures were about 0.5°C lower for more than a year.
 In another example, modeling studies suggest that recent reductions in East Asian air pollution have contributed to the acceleration of global warming.
 Therefore, in theory, deploying SAI could achieve a similar effect.
 However, other than modeling simulations, SAI has never been tested in the field, and researchers agree that there are substantial uncertainties and risks.
 For example, the ways that GHGs and stratospheric aerosols affect global temperatures differ.
 GHGs warm the planet more in winter than in summer, and more in the high latitudes, especially in the Northern Hemisphere, than in the equatorial regions.
 Because aerosols reflect solar radiation, they have a greater impact during the summer and in the equatorial zone.
 Finally, the solar radiation reflective effect of SAI is temporary.
 Depending on the location and altitude of injection, the aerosols remain in the stratosphere for only months to a few years.

 Why are we excited?